bumbeishvili/awesome-georgian-datasets/README.md

 ## contribution guidelines
 you can do one of the following to contribute
 * open issue and specify what kind of dataset you want to add and where can I find it
 * clone repo, change anything you want and make pull request
+  * The data format mus be either .csv or .xls
+  * Please provide a short readme.md for every dataset describing data types and meaning of data along with any usefull information for further processing
+  * Please indicate source of the data and copyrights if apply.
+The data must be legally obtained with respect of the authors license.
 * reach and discuss specific details with me